 - When you ask your employer for an accommodation, it should be a two-way conversation-your boss must engage with you.
 If they ask for additional information to understand your limitation, you should provide it.
-If you have questions about whether a request is permissible, contact us at the phone numbers below. - Your employer may not discriminate against you due to your pregnancy, childbirth, and related medical conditions, including for requesting or using an accommodation. - O You are not entitled to receive your first choice accommodation, but your boss cannot send you out on leave if there is any other reasonable accommodation available that would address your pregnancy-related limitation(s). - O Your employer has to post up these rights where you can see them (like the break room) and give them to new employees.
+If you have questions about whether a request is permissible, contact us at the phone numbers below. - O Your employer may not discriminate or retaliate against you (e.g., fire, penalize, or harass you) due to your pregnancy, childbirth, and related conditions, including for requesting or using an accommodation. - You are not entitled to receive your first choice accommodation, but your boss cannot send you out on leave (paid or unpaid) that you did not voluntarily request if there is any other reasonable accommodation available that would address your pregnancy-related limitation(s). - O Your employer has to post up notices of these rights, as prepared by the New Mexico Human Rights Bureau, where you can see them in the workplace (like the break room).